-- Unpack the essential items: unpack the things that you constantly use, like the toilet paper, towels, soaps, conditioner, toothpaste, toothbrush, etc.
+- Unpack the essential items: unpack the things that you constantly use, like toilet paper, towels, soaps, conditioners, toothpaste, toothbrush, etc.

 - Place the curtains: Have the renovators construct a rail for hanging your shower curtain to prevent water from spilling on the floor and for privacy.
 Many home decorators suggest that you use a curtain with the same color as the wall painting for beautification.